 For someone who does not have diabetes, a normal HbA1C level is below 5.7%.
 An A1C between 5.7% to 6.4% is indicative of prediabetes.

 It’s recommended that adults over the age of 45 — or adults under 45 who are overweight and have one or more risk factors for diabetes — have a baseline A1C checked.
-If the result is normal, the A1C should be checked every 3 years.
+If the result is normal, the A1C should be checked every three years.
 If the result indicates prediabetes, the A1C should be checked every one to two years.

 Official HbA1c ADA recommendation for someone with diabetes

 HbA1C levels should be checked between two to four times per year in people who have diabetes.